Grifsar/100-days-of-code/log.md

 **Thoughts:** Adding the date picker went fairly smoothly, but the random date function is taking a little bit longer.
 I do think it's a good exercise in working with dates, especially because I'm trying to limit it to the same range as the date picker to avoid invalid images

 **Link to work:** See project2 folder

+### Day 5: June 29, 2022

+**Today's Progress**: Fixed the random function and added a button to the page to call it.
+I still need to add some error handling for the response codes

+**Thoughts:** It didn't take too long to get the random function up and running - I actually thought of a way to do it shortly after I stepped away from this project yesterday.
+I need to look into how to handle responses from the REST api for when I make a bad request.
+Pretty sure I've done this before, but it's been a while.

+**Link to work:** See project2 folder